 Yehuda Packer at the Mir Immigrant's Gathering, 1991

 Shmuel Oswald Rufeisen was born in 1922 in the town of Zadziele in the Krakow region.
 In November 1941 he came to Mir bearing false identity papers, and began working as a translator at the local police station.
 Rufeisen told the Jews in the Mir ghetto of the planned aktions against them, and smuggled weapons to the ghetto underground.
-Thanks to him some 200 Jews managed to escape from the ghetto to the forests and join the partisans.
+Thanks to him to the forests and join the partisans.
 After the liquidation of the ghetto, Rufeisen's real identity was revealed and he was arrested.
 He managed to escape from the police station in Mir and hide from August 1942 until December 1943 in a monastery near the police headquarters, from where the hunt for him was still being conducted.
 During his stay at the monastery, Rufeisen decided to convert to Christianity.
 At the end of 1943 he left the monastery and joined the partisan unit in the Naliboki Forest.
 There he was suspected by Soviet partisans that he had cooperated with the Nazis, but the escapees from Mir protected him and cleared his name.

 According to documentation, research literature and survivor testimony, the number of fugitives from the Mir Ghetto stands at between 100-300 people.
 During a conference that took place in 1991, ex-residents of Mir put together a list of 212 Jews that fled from the Mir Ghetto on the night of 10 August 1942.